 Status: The SMUD TID IBAA was successfully implemented on April 1, 2009.
 The ISO intends to develop an evaluation process to determine how enhancements to the FNM will be addressed.

-Resource Adequacy Requirements for Non-CPUC Jurisdictional Entities (I)
+Resource Adequacy Requirements for Non-CPUC Jurisdictional Entities

 The ISO in collaboration with the CPUC and other local regulatory authorities is establishing a framework of requirements to ensure supply sufficiency for the control area.
 The ISO has established appropriate tariff based reliability requirements, which include reporting and offer obligations to ensure comparability for all parties.
 Currently, the ISO is working with non-CPUC jurisdictional entities to implement the reporting requirements such that these entities are providing the ISO with critical operating information through a standard template.
 In addition, the ISO is working with all stakeholders to review the study assumptions and methodologies employed to determine the locational capacity needs in the ISO control area.
 Moving forward, this activity will continue to clarify and refine the obligations and processes that all non-CPUC jurisdictional entities will use in meeting the ISO reliability requirements.